-14 Sexy Ideas For An Exciting Valentine's Day
+15 Sexy Ideas For An Exciting Valentine's Day

 "Having planned sex allows you to mindfully plan a night of uninterrupted connection," says Rena McDaniel, clinical sexologist.
 "How often do we give ourselves that gift?"

 Not enough.
 But I'm here to help you change that this Valentine's Day.
-From the Japanese bondage art of shibari to bringing dessert into the bedroom, here are 12 Valentine's Day sex ideas that are worth planning for.
-And don't forget to check back, as I will be updating the list with even more sexy ideas as the day inches closer.
+From the Japanese bondage art of shibari to bringing dessert into the bedroom, here are 15 Valentine's Day sex ideas that are worth planning for.